 No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 Most bodies are buried in established cemeteries, but burial on private property may be possible in Massachusetts.
 Before conducting a home burial or establishing a family cemetery, check with the town board of health for any local laws you must follow.
 If you bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.
 You must obtain a burial permit from the board of health before burying a body.
-(Massachusetts General Laws 114 § 45.)
+(Mass.
+Gen. Laws 114 § 45.)

 Massachusetts state law says that cremated remains may be "deposited in a niche of a columbarium or a crypt of a mausoleum, buried or disposed of in any manner not contrary to law."
 If ashes are not claimed within 12 months of cremation, the crematory can have the remains interred or placed "in a common grave, niche, or crypt in a cemetery, or scattered in an area of the cemetery designated for that purpose."
-(Massachusetts General Laws 114 § 43M.)
+(Mass.
+Gen. Laws 114 § 43M.)